RTMS may be an asset against Alzheimer’s Disease

 Zahra Moussavi, a researcher at the University of Manitoba, had already begun research several years ago to see the effectiveness of rTMS in patients with Alzheimer’s disease.

-Regardless a small sampling of data she had noticed a considerable improvement for patients in early Alzheimer’s and a non-conclusive effect for those in advanced stage.
-Despite the promising results the project was abandoned for lack of funding.
+Regardless a small sampling of data she had noticed a considerable improvement for patients in early Alzheimer’s and a non-conclusive effect for those in the advanced stage.
+Despite the promising results, the project was abandoned for lack of funding.

-Fortunately for people suffering from this terrible disease, Zahra has just received $ 1.7 million from the Weston Brain Institute to continue the research.
-The Montreal Neurotherapy Center will follow the results of this research closely.
+Fortunately for people suffering from this terrible disease, Zahra has received $ 1.7 million from the Weston Brain Institute to continue the research.